ScaLoRA: Optimally Scaled Low-Rank Adaptation for Efficient High-Rank Fine-Tuning: Numerical tests

-To further investigate the rationale behind ScaLoRA's performance gain, Figures~\ref{subfig:real-loss} and~\ref{subfig:real-rank} outline the fine-tuning loss and rank of cumulative weight update for LoRA and ScaLoRA on the RTE dataset of the GLUE benchmark.
-For fairness, MoRA and HiRA are excluded since they rely on different learning rates.
+To further investigate the rationale behind ScaLoRA's performance gain, Figures~\ref{subfig:real-loss} and~\ref{subfig:real-rank} outline the fine-tuning loss and rank of cumulative weight update for LoRA and ScaLoRA(-I) on the RTE dataset of the GLUE benchmark.
+MoRA and HiRA are excluded since they rely on different learning rates.
 Clearly, ScaLoRA gradually accumulates the low-rank update during the fine-tuning epochs, rendering weight updates of average rank $54$.
 Due to this high-rank update, ScaLoRA's convergence is markedly faster than LoRA with $r=4$, and aligns with LoRA for $r=54$ especially in the last 5 epochs.
 This highlights the high-rank update and fast convergence incurred by ScaLoRA.
 Interestingly, the increase of rank in Figure~\ref{subfig:real-rank} becomes slower with epochs.
 This is because ScaLoRA's direct objective is to minimize the loss, which allows each layer to adaptively adjust the singular values in the most effective directions.
 When the previous weight updates span a sufficiently large subspace that the new weight increment falls into, the rank stops growing.
 This in turn confirms LoRA's premise that the optimal weight update lives on a low-rank manifold.
 In addition, Figures~\ref{subfig:gradrank} and~\ref{subfig:percent-col} respectively justify the assumption $\rank(\nabla \ell(\bfW_t)) \ge 2r,\,\forall t$ in Theorem~\ref{thm:full-opt}, and the condition $\bfv_t \in \real^{2r}_{+}$ in Theorem~\ref{thm:diag}.
+As the NLU tasks in GLUE are relatively simple and the RTE dataset is small, a low rank of $54$ suffices to fit well the datasets.
+Next, experiments are conducted on a suite of more challenging tasks with larger LLMs, where higher ranks become necessary.